-The AIHW also collects data on the number of children who were placed with their adoptive parent(s) regardless of whether their adoption orders were finalised by 30 June 2003 for both local and intercountry placement adoptions.
+The AIHW also collects data on the number of local and overseas children who were placed with their adoptive parent(s) during 2003-04 regardless of whether their adoption orders were finalised by 30 June 2004.

 Most of the other tables in this publication relate to the number of adoption orders that were finalised within the financial year, but do not count the number of children who were actually placed with their adoptive families during the financial year.
-The number of children placed for adoption and the number of orders are different for two reasons.
+The number of children placed for adoption and the number of orders made are different for two reasons.
 Firstly, some children placed for adoption in a particular year may not have their adoption order finalised until the following year.
 Secondly, some adoption orders finalised in a particular year may relate to children who were placed in the previous year.

-In relation to intercountry adoptions, children who were adopted from most countries party to the Hague Convention and from China do not have to wait for the adoption order to be finalised in Australia, as it is finalised in the country of origin.
-This does not apply to children from the Philippines adopted under the Convention.
+In relation to intercountry adoptions, children who were adopted from most countries party to the Hague Convention and from China do not have to wait for the adoption order to be finalised in Australia.
+The adoption order is finalised in the country of origin.
+However, as is evident in Table A4.4, this does not currently apply to children from the Philippines or India adopted under the Convention.

-There were 411 children placed for adoption in 2002-03 (Table 10), which is 55 more than the 356 placement adoptions that were finalised during the same period.
+There were 482 children placed for local or intercountry adoption in 2003-04 (Table 8), which is 39 more than the 443 placement adoptions that were finalised during the same period (Figure 2).